-Provides over 100 columns capturing granular reference data and investment objectives.
+Provides over 100 columns capturing granular reference data and investment objectives for ETFs in Asia, Africa, Australia, and Latin America.
 Fields in the list include Composite Name, Index, Index Weighting Scheme, Index Provider, Expense Ratio, Sponsor, Description, and Smart Beta Type.

 To return a list of all ETFs covered, use the ETF Metadata endpoint without specifying a specific identifier, like so: